 Pre-Deployment Validation

 The deployment pipeline validation catches inconsistencies before they reach production.
-Flosum compares field definitions between source and target environments, flagging potential conflicts where restricted values might cause data imports or integrations to fail.
-This pre-deployment validation prevents the "bad value for restricted picklist field" error from occurring initially.
+Flosum compares field definitions between source and target environments, flagging potential conflicts where restricted values might cause imports or integrations to fail.
+This pre-deployment validation prevents the bad value for restricted picklist field error from occurring in the first place.

 Granular Metadata Backups with Composite Backup